Throughput Maximization for UAV-enabled Integrated Periodic Sensing and Communication

 Although the complicated expression of the optimal achievable rate of user $k$ is simplified as its tight lower bound, the integer variables $\{\alpha_{k}[n]\}$ and $\{c_j[n]\}$ are coupled with each other in the objective function and constraints.
 To tackle this issue, another variable $e_{k,j}[n] = \alpha_{k}[n] c_j[n]$ is introduced to decouple the integer variables.
 Then, $\underline R_{k}[n]$ can be rewritten as

 where $e_{k,j}[n] \in \{0,1\}$.
-To ensure the consistency of the problem (P1.1), some other constraints are introduced to replace that in (\ref{SensingFrequencyConstraints}) as follows (\ref{ConstraintUserAssociation}) ensures that $e_{k,j}[n] = 1$ if and only if $\alpha_{k}[n] = 1$.
+To ensure the consistency of the problem (P1.1), some other constraints are introduced to replace that in (\ref{SensingFrequencyConstraintsA}) and (\ref{SensingFrequencyConstraintsB}) as follows

+(\ref{ConstraintUserAssociation}) ensures that $e_{k,j}[n] = 1$ if and only if $\alpha_{k}[n] = 1$.
 Accordingly, we can readily prove that the new introduced problem with the replaced constraints (\ref{ConstraintUserAssociation})-(\ref{ConstraintSesingSlot}), denoted by (P1.2), is equivalent to (P1.1).
 Furthermore, the bream pattern gain constraints in (\ref{P1}a) can be transformed into